Tax probe and weak capital position temper Commerzbank's U.S. relief

-FRANKFURT A tax probe and weak capital position are likely to limit gains in Commerzbank (CBKG.DE) shares and prevent the German government from selling its stake anytime soon, despite relief the bank has settled an investigation by U.S. authorities.
+FRANKFURT, March 13 A tax probe and weak capital position are likely to limit gains in Commerzbank shares and prevent the German government from selling its stake anytime soon, despite relief the bank has settled an investigation by U.S. authorities.

-Shares in Germany's No. 2 bank rose as much as 5 percent on Friday, a day after it agreed to pay $1.45 billion (0.98 billion pounds) to settle an investigation into whether it breached U.S. sanctions against countries such as Iran and Sudan.
+Shares in Germany's No. 2 bank rose as much as 5 percent on Friday, a day after it agreed to pay $1.45 billion to settle an investigation into whether it breached U.S. sanctions against countries such as Iran and Sudan.

 However, the bank still faces a probe by German prosecutors, who allege it helped clients evade taxes a decade ago at its Luxembourg unit.

-While the scale of this probe is not yet clear, a costly settlement like those agreed by rivals including UBS UBSN.VX and Credit Suisse CSGN.VX could still derail Commerzbank's turnaround drive.
+While the scale of this probe is not yet clear, a costly settlement like those agreed by rivals including UBS and Credit Suisse could still derail Commerzbank's turnaround drive.

 "It's positive that the (U.S.) legal risk is settled but I'm not euphoric.
 After all, a year ago we didn't even know that they had these risks that in the end cost them $1.5 billion, which is a lot of money," said equity analyst Philipp Haessler at brokerage Equinet, with a "hold" rating on Commerzbank stock.